-The aggregate potential cost savings for banks from Al applications is estimated at \$447 billion by 2023, with the front and middle oce accounting for \$416 billion of that total.
+The aggregate potential cost savings for banks from AI applications is estimated at \$447 billion by 2023, with the front and middle office accounting for \$416 billion of that total

-- In fact, many banks are planning to deploy solutions enabled by AI: 75% of banks with over \$100 billion in assets are currently implementing AI strategies, compared with 46% banks with less than \$100 billion in assets. - Certain AI use cases have already gained prominence across banks' operations, with chatbots in the front office and anti-payments fraud in the middle office the most mature. - Banks can use AI to transform the customer experience by enabling frictionless, 24/7 customer interactions - but AI in banking applications isn't just limited to retail banking services. - The back and middle offices of investment banking and all other financial services for that matter could also benefit from AI.
+- In fact, many banks are planning to deploy solutions enabled by AI: 75% of banks with over \$100 billion in assets are currently implementing AI strategies, compared with 46% banks with less than \$100 billion in assets. - Certain AI use cases have already gained prominence across banks' operations, with chatbots in the front office and anti-payments fraud in the middle office. - Banks are applying AI in its functions such as Customer Experience, Predictive Analytics, Risk Management, Fraud Detection, Cybersecurity, Loan and Credit decisions, Data collection & analysis, Process automation and Regulatory compliance.

-Al Use Cases
+AI Use Cases

-Few examples of salient Al use cases in industry:
+Few examples of salient AI use cases in industry: